VPS hosting vs cloud hosting: What's the difference?

 4. Scalability limits

 To contradict our advantage of scalability previously, there are some limitations involved with scaling your VPS.
-If you completely max out a VPS, despite upgrading it, you’ll need to consider migrating to something more powerful like a cloud or dedicated server.
+If you completely max out a VPS, despite upgrading it, you’ll need to consider migrating to something more powerful like a dedicated server.
 This can cost money, time and can be a hassle if you don’t have the expertise.

 What is cloud hosting?

-Now that we have a well-rounded idea of what a VPS is, let’s discover what Cloud Hosting is.
+Now that we have a well-rounded idea of what a VPS is, let’s discover what cloud hosting is.

 - Websites